Jiang Kanghu: Academic career

-In June 1924, Jiang reestablished the Chinese Socialist Party, and in January 1925 renamed it the New Social Democratic Party of China.
-In the Northern Expedition, Jiang cooperated closely with the Beiyang General Wu Peifu, who fought against Chiang Kai-shek's National Revolutionary Army.
-After the defeat of Wu Peifu to Chiang Kai-shek, Jiang was publicly criticized by the Kuomintang.
-In the face of public opposition Jiang dissolved his party and escaped to Canada.

 As American philanthropist Guion Gest located his personal 110,000-volume classical Chinese library collection to Montreal in 1926, McGill University appointed Jiang as Canada's first Professor of Chinese Studies in 1930.
 During his three-year tenure at McGill, Jiang gained international notoriety through attacking Pearl Buck's The Good Earth in the pages of the Chinese Christian Student.
 Jiang wrote that although peasants, coolies, and other humble persons constituted the vast majority of the Chinese population, they were "certainly not representative of the Chinese people."

 In 1933, Jiang returned to China and devoted himself to promoting socialism and traditional Chinese culture.
 In 1935, Jiang again visited Taiyuan, after Yan Xishan announced plans to implement a system of land reform in Shanxi.
 Jiang's impression of Yan at this time was so great that Jiang wrote an article lavishing praise on Yan, calling the warlord a "practical rather than a theoretical socialist."

 Collaboration with Wang Jingwei

 After the Second Sino-Japanese War broke out, Jiang escaped to Hong Kong.
 In 1939 he was invited by Wang Jingwei to take a position in Wang's Reorganized National Government of China based in Nanjing.
 Jiang accepted Wang's offer and traveled to Shanghai, where he wrote "The Shuangshijie Declaration about this Situation" (雙十節對時局宣言), asserting the establishment of a New East Asian Order.
-Jiang was appointed Chief of the Examination Yuan in March 1942.
+Jiang was appointed Chief of the Examination Yuan in March 1942, served as Minister of Personnel, and reopened the Southern University he had previously operated.
+Despite his position within the government, he remained critical of its policies, particularly on the issue of food supply.

-After the surrender of Japan and collapse of the collaborationist Reorganized National Government of China, Jiang Kanghu was arrested by Chiang Kai-shek's Nationalist Government as a hanjian (traitor).
-However, due to the ongoing Chinese Civil War, his case was never brought to trial.
-After the establishment of the People's Republic of China, he remained imprisoned in Shanghai at the Tilanqiao Prison.
-Jiang Kanghu died in prison due to malnutrition and tuberculosis on December 7, 1954.